@deltachat/jsonrpc-client

 npm run test

-This will build the deltachat-jsonrpc-server binary and then run a test suite against the WebSocket server.
+This will build the deltachat-jsonrpc-server binary and then run a test suite.

 Test Coverage